dhruvil-kathiriya/Ecommerce-Project/README.md

 - Sorting and filtering of products
 - Shopping cart and checkout functionality
 - Checkout process for purchasing products
-- Order history and tracking
 - Admin panel to manage categories, subcategories, Brands, Types and products
-- Payment integration
+- Payment integration Using Stripe

 ## Installation